eng-mswaleh/mood-based-Quran-ayah-generator/README.md

 - Calls the Qur’an API to retrieve the ayah text and translation.
 - Keeps running until the user chooses to quit.
 - Easy to expand by adding more moods and ayahs.
+- Daily Ayah Reminder → Shows one random ayah when the program starts.
+- “Today’s Ayah” Section → Displayed at the top with the current date.
+- Mood History Tracker → Counts how many times each mood is searched.
+- Save user moods and ayahs shown into a file for reflection history.
+- a graphical interface (GUI) built with Tkinter.

 ## How It Works
 1. **Database Setup**